modotte/Enceladus/README.md

 # Enceladus

+## Status

+> Please read this!!!

+The initial goal of this project was to explore the Gemini server protocol via .NET API.

+Now, the development of this project has been discontinued for saturn-g version in Rust, to investigate affine type checking on network resources and how it could help in preventing data race in this volatile and unreliable networking domain.
+A companion version may as well be developed in Haskell 9 + linear types for further research (exactly use resource one time).

+## What is Enceladus?

 A simple, synchronous Gemini protocol compliant server implementation in .NET and F#.

 ## What is Gemini network protocol?